We need another concept of animals—they are gifted with extensions

 Do you think the concept of personhood has been defined at the expense of other forms of life?

-Do you think we’ve structured our world “with the intuition of an animal whose greatest interests lie with its own kind?”15
+Could it be we’ve structured our world “with the intuition of an animal whose greatest interests lie with its own kind?”15

 What do the possibilities of human nature hold if they fail to take into account those of the non-human world?